 Like many educators of all grade levels, virtual teaching during the pandemic became a crash course in learning new methods of engagement and building community in my courses.
 Without in-person engagement with students, I was left to my own devices – and the devices, methods, and techniques of many other educators – to attempt to duplicate a similar experience for my students, albeit shoved through the impersonal funnel of a webcam.

-As a long-time user of Prezi, but someone who had not bothered to update my own software from Prezi Classic to Prezi Present, my attention turned to seeing what was new with Prezi during the summer of 2020 and heading into an all-virtual academic year.
+As a long-time user of Prezi, my attention has turned to seeing what was new with Prezi during the summer of 2020 and heading into an all-virtual academic year.
 What I found were new tools to reframe my own teaching inside – and now outside – the classroom.

 “Automatically Assess your Assumptions” – The three As

 A mantra we profess in my Designing Creativity course at Washington University in St. Louis is to consistently question the assumption.
 Beginning in March of 2020 and heading into a new academic year, the university system at large defaulted to the assumption that Zoom (and the rather-limited options within it) was the only way to translate in-person classroom teaching to a virtual setting.
 In every virtual class that followed, the student had a different experience from everything they had experienced to that point: The content was the focus and the instructor was relegated to a small thumbnail in the top-right corner of the screen.